 There is no alternative grant and each of the grants given are non-transferrable.
 The winning organisations are responsible for all applicable taxes and any expenditure in excess of the sum granted.

 Once entries have been approved by the Promoter in accordance the eligibility criteria, details of the organisation and its application for funding will be published on the Website.
-Voting will begin on 22 May 2017 and will end on 26 June 2017 (the “Voting Period”).
+Voting will begin on 2nd May 2019 and will end on on 17th June 2019 (the “Voting Period”).
 To be eligible to vote, users must first register on the Website and be subject to the Promoter’s user voting rules (“User Rules”) set out on the Website.

 Each user who has registered to vote on the Website (the “User”), shall have 10 votes which can be used during the Voting Period.
 Each User may vote for the same application more than once but no User may register for voting more than once.